 Amador City is a tiny city located in the state of California.
 With a population of 205 people and just one neighborhood, Amador City is the 836th largest community in California.
-Amador City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Amador City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Amador City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.